 Highlights of the program include:

 - Opportunity to rotate and learn from 14 Certified Orthotists and Prosthetists and 4 Certified Pedorthists.

 - Participation in specialty clinics with physicians and other allied health staff.

 - Support in developing your research project, with access to the University's Medical Library and resources.

 - 12 days vacation/sick package, 7 holidays, health insurance for resident, NCOPE fees paid by the University of Michigan.

 - A chance to spend a year in the great town of Ann Arbor, MI.

-Residency begins the first Monday in July, and ends on the last Friday in June.
+Residency begins July 1.
 Two orthotic and two prosthetic residents are chosen for each term.
 These are 12 month single discipline residencies.